 In general, students have a positive perception of teaching methods.
 There do not exist significant statistical differences in the traditional learning between students who belong to different thinking styles.
 Students do not share the same opinion with the online learning about the statement "easier to access material online".
 There exist significant statistical differences between students regarding this statement.
 Whereas, regarding the other statements for the online learning preferences are similar.
 With regard to the hybrid learning, there exist differences only for two statements, the "general output" and "self-study in the hybrid learning".
 Specifically, students who belong to different thinking styles have different preferences regarding elements of the learning methods.
 The elements most preferred by students about the traditional learning are: attending in-auditorium lectures, performance, productivity and general output.
-The elements most preferred about the online learning by students: general output, flexibility in time usage and accessibility.
-The elements most preferred about the hybrid learning are: general output, self-study and flexibility in time usage.
-Students have different perceptions only of the hybrid learning, whereas about the traditional learning and online earning, they have the same perceptions.
+The elements most preferred about the online learning are: general output, flexibility in time usage and accessibility.
+The elements most preferred about the hybrid learning, whereas about the traditional learning and online earning, they have the same perceptions.
 The conclusions of the study are in line with those of the literature review.
 Thus, students who belong to different thinking styles have different preferences about learning styles.